-Slovakia has signed (2007) and ratified (2010) CRPD and its optional protocol but didn't do any major changes or reforms connected to CRPD commitments.
-In 2016 United Nations Committee on the Rights of Persons with Disabilities (hereafter CRPD Committee) gave to Slovakia 83 different recommendations and concern regarding CRPD The main concern of CRPD Committee was: "is deeply concerned by the high number of institutionalized persons with disabilities, in particular women with disabilities; that progress on the deinstitutionalization process is too slow and partial; about the ongoing investments from government budgets in institutions; and the lack of provision of full support for persons with disabilities to live independently in their communities."
+Slovakia has signed (2007) and ratified (2010) CRPD and its optional protocol but didn't make any significant changes or reforms connected to CRPD commitments.
+In 2016, the United Nations Committee on the Rights of Persons with Disabilities (hereafter CRPD Committee) gave Slovakia 83 different recommendations and concerns regarding CRPD The main concern of CRPD Committee was: "is deeply concerned by the high number of institutionalized persons with disabilities, in particular women with disabilities; that progress on the deinstitutionalization process is too slow and partial; about the ongoing investments from government budgets in institutions; and the lack of provision of full support for persons with disabilities to live independently in their communities."
 [22]

-CRPD Committee has recommended Slovakia to fasten up DI and be more specific in support of people with disabilities.
-But since then, was the progress in this area at practical and legislative level slow.
-There were done some very good actions to support DI and community-based care and support, but on other hand there is lack of systematic reform of social services and social care in Slovakia.
-If we will look at the practical problems of social services and support in Slovakia according to the several mentioned strategic documents there is lack of formal community-based care in Slovakia as a supported living service, respite services, outpatients' services.
+CRPD Committee has recommended that Slovakia fasten up DI and be more specific in supporting people with disabilities.
+But since then, progress in this area at the practical and legislative levels has been slow.
+Some outstanding actions were done to support DI and community-based care, but on the other hand, there is a lack of systematic reform of social services and social care in Slovakia.
+According to several strategic documents, let's look at Slovakia's practical problems of social services and support.
+There is a lack of formal community-based care in Slovakia as a supported living service, respite services, and outpatient services.

-This situation causes difficulties to persons with disabilities and their family to get adequate support and care.
-As one can see in social care statistics most of the people who are users of social services are living in institutions (mostly large-scale institutions) or are getting very low financial benefits for informal care.
+This situation causes difficulties for persons with disabilities and their families to get adequate support and care.
+As one can see in social care statistics, most social service users live in institutions (mostly large-scale institutions) or are getting meagre financial benefits for informal care.
 The main reason for this situation is social services legislation and its financing.
-On one side the social services act prefers human rights approach and community-based services as a fundamental type of support, but on other side the model of financing social services prefers and support mostly institutional services.
+On one side, the Social Services Act prefers a human rights approach and community-based services as a fundamental type of support.
+Still, on the other side, the model of financing social services likes and supports institutional primary services.

-The CRPD committee also reflect at this situation when it recommends to Slovakia: "...is concerned at the geographic variation and unequal financial support of community-based social services and homecare services for persons with disabilities, including older persons..., ensure the equal distribution of resources for social care, with emphasis on community-based services.
-The Committee also recommends that the State party ensure that community-based social services and home-care services are available in all geographic regions and rural areas, and that funds are allocated to persons with disabilities who require them, especially those who are unemployed or in low-wage employment."
+The CRPD committee also reflect on this situation when it recommends that Slovakia: "...is concerned at the geographic variation and unequal financial support of community-based social services and home-care services for persons with disabilities, including older persons..., ensure the equal distribution of resources for social care, with emphasis on community-based services.
+The Committee also recommends that the State party ensure that community-based social services and home-care services are available in all geographic regions and rural areas and that funds are allocated to persons with disabilities who require them, especially those unemployed or in low-wage employment."
 [22]

-CRPD Committee also recommended Slovakia that there should not be any other investments from European structural and investment funds (hereafter ESIF) towards institutional care and no longer allocate resources from the nation budget to institutions and reallocate these resources into community-based care.
-These recommendations were partially done in last years.
-Since 2011 there were no investments to institutional care from ESIF and there in no plan to invest to institutions also from Recovery and resilience plan and actual programming period of ESIF.
-Regardless strong opposition from mostly regional governments, municipalities, and institution this was very strongly influenced by non-governmental organisations and European committee.
-What has been not changed are resources and investments from state budget or regional governments and municipalities budgets.
-State fund for accommodation development still support investments in large-scale institutions and state, regional governments and municipalities are financially supporting provision of institutional social services.
+CRPD Committee also recommended Slovakia that there should not be any other investments from European structural and investment funds (hereafter ESIF) towards institutional care and no longer allocate resources from the national budget to institutions and reallocate these resources into community-based care.
+These recommendations were partially made in the last few years.
+Since 2011, there have been no investments in institutional care from ESIF and no plan to invest in institutions from the Recovery and resilience plan and actual programming period of ESIF.
+Despite strong opposition from mostly regional governments, municipalities, and institutions, non-governmental organisations and European committees strongly influenced this.
+What has not changed are resources and investments from state budgets or regional governments and municipalities' budgets.
+State funds for accommodation development still support investments in large-scale institutions, and state regional governments and municipalities financially support the provision of institutional social services.